 The aggregate score of all the criteria listed will be calculated for each proposal received.
-In the event that more than one proposal obtains the same aggregate score and there are insufficient funds to award all proposals, the grants(s) will be awarded to the proposal(s) with the highest score on the technical section (proposal narrative).
+In the event that more than one proposal obtains the same aggregate score, the grant will be awarded to the proposal with the highest score on the technical section (proposal narrative).

 Proposals will be ranked statewide highest to lowest in accordance with the combined technical and budget score, plus any bonus points.
-Grants will first be awarded to the highest scoring eligible proposals in the underserved regions, and then then in the statewide ranking, until funds are exhausted or there are no fundable applications remaining.
+The grant will be awarded to the highest scoring eligible proposal.